-Well I don't think I'd have gone back to doing stand-up.
+Well, I don't think I'd have gone back to doing stand-up.
 The blog is a great way of generating ideas.
-Even if you forget them, you can go back and go ‘Oh fuck yeah, that might work as a bit of stand-up.'
-It kept me writing and made me much better as a writer, and it reminds people you exist as well.
-I was at a point where Talking Cock had gone quite well and I'd just come off writing Al Murray's sitcom, Time Gentleman Please, which was going quite well, but there was this kind of gaping chasm.
+Even if you forget them, you can go back and think ‘Oh yeah, that might work'.
+It kept me writing, made me much better as a writer, and it reminds people you exist!
+I was at a point where [Edinburgh show] Talking Cock had finished and I'd just come off writing Al Murray's sitcom, Time Gentlemen Please, and was faced with a gaping chasm.

-Time Gentleman Please came so quickly after the end of This Morning With Richard Not Judy that I hadn’t had time to think about that having ended, and me and Stu's double act having essentially ended.
-Stu and I both went through wilderness periods for a couple of years where we tried to come to terms with the shift in our position, and also what we were going to do next.
-It was easier for him because he'd been doing stand-up all the time, and his character in the double act was the same character he does with stand-up.
-I had to sort of reinvent myself, so I think this helped me to re-find who I wanted to be on stage.
+Stu and I both went through wilderness periods for a couple of years where we tried to come to terms with the shift in our position, and what we were going to do next.
+It was easier for him, because he'd been doing stand-up all the time, and his double act character was the same as his stand-up.
+I had to sort of reinvent myself, so I think the blog helped me to re-find who I wanted to be on stage.

 How do you feel now?

 I've got it much more in perspective.
 And a lot of comedy people and fans appreciate what I am doing, which is great.
 In the end that's better than anything.
 Going around the comedy circuit, a lot of younger comedians tell me that they have been inspired by me and Stu, which is really lovely.
 But it just took me a little while.
 It's interesting, because Stu's now had that critical acclaim that Lee and Herring never got.
-But the people who liked us were really interested in comedy, so we’ve got this ten year delay where some of those people are now in charge of stuff, and are giving us work, giving us kudos.
+We've had this 10-year delay where some of our fans from then are now in charge of stuff, and are giving us work, giving us kudos.